How do I install a GUI on my Amazon EC2 instance running Amazon Linux 2?

-When connecting to your instance using SSH, add the -L parameter to enable port forwarding.
-Replace PEM_FILE with your private key, and INSTANCE_IP with your instance's public or private IP, as appropriate:
+When connecting to your instance using SSH, add the -L parameter to activate port forwarding.
+Replace PEM_FILE with your private key, and INSTANCE_IP with your instance's public or private IP, as appropriate.

 ssh -L 5901:localhost:5901 -i PEM_FILE ec2-user@INSTANCE_IP

-Before opening the connection with PuTTY, configure port forwarding, and then open the connection:
+When opening the connection with PuTTY, configure port forwarding, and then open the connection:

-4. Enter the VNC password you set up in step 2 of the Install TigerVNC section.
-If an alert appears stating that the connection is not secure, disregard it.
-Although VNC data is unencrypted by default, you're accessing it using an encrypted SSH tunnel.
+4. Enter the VNC password that you set up in step 2 of the Install TigerVNC section.
+If an alert appears stating that the connection isn't secure, disregard it.
+You're accessing the VNC server using an encrypted SSH tunnel.

-1. Enable the EPEL repository.
+1. Activate the EPEL repository.
 See the EPEL documentation on the Fedoraproject.org website for more information.

 sudo amazon-linux-extras install epel